 We do the following in our backtests:

-In which market do we look for the best oscillating indicator?
+In which market do we rank for the best oscillating indicator?

 The most traded market is the stock market.
 Hence, we test by using daily bars on the S&P 500.
 We use the ETF with the ticker code SPY as a proxy and we test from its inception in 1993 until today.